Greeting

 At SJH, our team will take care of you like a family “ a Doctor in Your Family”.
 We aspire to promote regional medical cooperation that will benefit the nation and continue to strive to be recognized as “The Most Reliable Hospital in the World”.

-Director Okawada Manabu
+Clinical Director Okawada Manabu

 Sunrise Japan Hospital was opened with the earnest wish to contribute to the healthy life of all people living in Cambodia by providing a place where advanced medical services can be received at any time in Cambodia, and by promoting the development of the medical infrastructure in the country.
 Along with the resident Japanese doctors and medical staff, the Khmer staff themselves to the pursuit of ideal medical treatment, and they are with a sense of responsibility and pride as professionals working at the forefront of medical care.
 We will keep growing as a member of the community and contribute by continuing to provide the medical services required here.